evoluteur/evolutility-server-node/README.md

 #### Charts

-For charts data, it is possible to get aggregated data.
+For charts data, it is possible to get aggregated data for field of types lov, boolean, integer, decimal, and money.

 ```
 GET /<model.id>/chart/<field id>